kammitama5/kammitama5.github.io/_posts/2020-08-26-Wednesday-August-26th.md

   quite a bit lately on [Ethnography](https://www.goodreads.com/book/show/18078994-practical-ethnography), for example.

 ## Taking breaks
 - One of my coworkers this summer would go for a run in the middle of the day.
+Others would garden.
 I learned over summer that I very easily got tired of virtual meetings and conferencing, so I would take an hour in the middle of the day, turn off the lights, put my electronics to sleep or off, and take a nap.
 This worked wonders and energized me for my tasks for the rest of the day.
 - Also, as I had said before, I work best nocturnally, so it gave me energy to get work done when everyone else had gone to sleep.